filipizydorczyk/mcapi/README.md

 ## Linting

-I added config file fot java [checkstyle](https://checkstyle.sourceforge.io/) `linter.xml`.
+I added config file for java [checkstyle](https://checkstyle.sourceforge.io/) - `linter.xml`.
 It is slightly changed [google config file](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml).
-To check project with rules run
+To check project with these rules run

 ```sh
 checkstyle -c ./linter.xml ./**/*.java
 ```

-The only diffence between google config and this is that javadoc comments are not required and Indentation is changed from 2 to 4.
+The only diffence between google config and this one is that javadoc comments are not required and Indentation is changed from 2 to 4.

 ## Why Docker